-"Architectural Lighting" means any manner of artificially and intentionally illuminating an exterior architectural feature or features for the purpose of enhancing the design and the human experience of the physical structure.
+I. "Architectural Lighting" means any manner of artificially and intentionally illuminating an exterior architectural feature or features for the purpose of enhancing the design and the human experience of the physical structure.

-20 The amendments are shown as redlined edits for clarity.
+&lt;sup>19 The amendments are shown as redlined edits for clarity.
 The format for submission to the City Council will differ.

-Appendix E. Original (2000) Guidelines for Demolition, Construction, and Alterations, with Amendments Shown
+Appendix D. Original (2000) Guidelines for Demolition, Construction, and Alterations, with Amendments Shown